rishabh0111/SolidityErrorHandling/README.md

 # Error Handling in Solidity

-ExampleContract is a simple Solidity smart contract that allows users to deposit and withdraw funds.
-The contract demonstrates the use of `require()`, `assert()`, and `revert()` functions to ensure secure and reliable execution of operations.
+This Solidity smart contract is designed to demonstrate basic validation and error handling techniques.
+It includes functions to update a stored value, while ensuring that certain conditions are met.

 ## Getting Started